-Part 6 of the Priority Guidance Plan, titled "General Guidance," like previous Plans, describes specific projects by subject area "that will be the focus of efforts during the twelve-month period from July 1, 2019, through June 30, 2020 (the plan year)."
-In a departure from the 2017-2018 and 2018-2019 Plans, the 2019-2020 Plan omits final regulations for the 3.8 percent tax on net investment income under section 1411 (item 14 under "General Tax Issues" in the 2018-2019 Plan).
-Under the heading of "Gifts and Estates and Trusts," the 2019-2020 Plan includes four items, all carried over from the 2018-2019 Plan.
+Part 6 of the Priority Guidance Plan, titled "General Guidance," like previous Plans, describes specific projects by subject area "that will be the focus of efforts during the 12-month period from July 1, 2020, through June 30, 2021 (referred to as the plan year)."
+Under the heading of "Gifts and Estates and Trusts," the 2020-2021 Plan includes five items.